(This story is sponsored by Langara College.)

 “In an era of bad news all the time, it’s really comforting to see neighbours helping neighbours,” he says.
 “This model and philosophy of caring communities is still engrained on the hearts of people across the province.”

 Applications for the gerontology program at Langara College are being accepted for September 2019.
-For those interested in learning more, the college is hosting an information session from 6 to 8 p.m. on Thursday, February 28, in room A310.
+For those interested in learning more, the college is hosting information sessions from 6 to 8 p.m. on Wednesday, March 27, in room B008, and Wednesday, April 17, in room B246.
 You can also find full details of the program on the website.